THE LOOP — Chicago drivers could soon see their ticket debts erased and their licenses restored.

 Step One: Get A City Sticker

 First, if you have a car, you must get a city sticker.
-While normally you have to get a city sticker within 30 days of buying a new car or moving to the city, Chicago is providing the stickers penalty-free for all of October.
+You have to get a city sticker within 30 days of buying a new car or moving to the city or you’ll be charged a $60 late fee.

-During October, drivers won’t be charged a $60 late fee for getting a sticker after the 30-day period.
-They’ll only have to pay the usual sticker price of $46.49 for a bike or $87.82 for a passenger car.
+Those that get a sticker on time only have to pay the usual sticker price of $46.49 for a bike or $87.82 for a passenger car.
 (Have a bigger car?
 Sticker prices are available online.)